chef-boneyard/chef-rfc/new/required_ohai_plugins.md

  * `required_ohai_plugins`: A list of ohai plugins that are critical to the operation of the cookbook.
 If any of the listed plugins are not available or fail to run, the chef client run is aborted.

- * `suggested_ohai_plugins`: A list of ohai plugins that enhance the cookbook.
-Absence or failure of these plugins do not cause the chef client run to fail.
+This field is additive to any site wide configuration of critical ohai plugins.

-These fields are additive to any site wide configuration of critical ohai plugins.
+Currently, the chef client runs ohai twice - once before and once after cookbook syncing, so that ohai plugins that are loaded from cookbooks get properly used.
+This proposal would tweak that process by ensuring the first run uses only the minimal ohai plugin set.
+Any plugins in the minimal set should be treated as critical.

-The chef client run would be altered to use a minimal set of ohai plugins by default, supplemented by the set of plugins requested by cookbooks and site wide configuration.
+The second run would then be subject to the full set of ohai configuration options, which would include the full set of critical plugins.

 ## Copyright